aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 ## Anomaly Detection and Data Aggrigation:
 Before describing any codes, let's see the algorithm that we used to solve golas
+### Tumbling time window
+An important feature of stream processing tools is the ability to handle event time processing.
+Tumbling windows are non-overlapping fixed time intervals used to make aggregations using event-time columns.
+To put it more simply, they slice the timeline into equally sized slices so each event belongs to a single interval.
+For example, count, every 5 minutes, how many events were detected in the last 5 minutes.
 ![fix-window-min](https://github.com/aliSadegh/Spark-Kafka-example/assets/24531562/7b602173-2de3-45a6-8a6a-c843cec8ad74)

 ### Sliding time window — Flexibilization on the time intervals